Reduce, Defending Against and Treating Dog Attacks

-- Please don’t scream, yell, or run from the canine as this can cause it to set upon you.
+- You must never scream, yell, or run from the canine as this can cause it to set upon you.

-- Avoid staring at the dog or extending your gaze into the animal’s eyes as this could make the animal take the offensive.
+- You must avoid staring at the dog or extending your gaze into the animal’s eyes as this could make the animal take the offensive.

-- If knocked over by a large dog, assume the fetal position.
-After that, protect your head and neck.
+- If a large dog knocks you over, assume the fetal position, protecting your head and neck.

-What Else Can You Do After a Dog Bite?
+What Else Can I Do After A Dog Bite?

-There are vital steps to take after a canine bite.
-These steps must take place to ensure the health and protection of the victim's legal rights.
+There are vital steps to take after a canine bite to ensure the health and protection of the victim's legal rights.

-- If the dog bite is not a big deal, it remains crucial to find the canine's owner.
-Tell them their dog just bit you.
-Next, inquire about the dog's shots, especially rabies shots.
-In cases where the dog owner is unknown, animal control and the police may locate the owner.
+- Locate the Dog's Owner.
+If the dog bite is not a big deal, it remains crucial to find the canine's owner.
+Tell them their dog just bit you and inquire about their dog's shots, especially rabies shots.
+If you cannot locate the dog owner, animal control and the police may help you locate them.

 - Seek the advice of a personal injury attorney.
 Get someone experienced in this area of the law.
-At a minimum, someone should evaluate your claim the very least.
-That way, they can determine the best course of legal action.
-They are experts at obtaining financial compensation.
+At a minimum, a dog bite attorney specialist should evaluate your claim to determine your best course of legal action, being financial compensation recovery experts.

-- Do preserve clothing and any other evidence from the dog bite attack.
-Also, never launder the garment.
+- Do preserve your clothing and any other evidence from the dog bite attack and never launder the garment.